marmelab/react-admin/docs/Tutorial.md

 In JSS, you define styles as a JavaScript object, using the JS variants of the CSS property names (e.g. `textDecoration` instead of `text-decoration`).
 To pass these styles to the component, use `makeStyles` to build a React hook.
 The hook will create new class names for these styles, and return the new class names in the `classes` object.
 Then, use these names in a `className` prop, as you would with a regular CSS class.

 **Tip**: There is much more to JSS than what this tutorial covers.
-Read the [material-ui documentation](https://material-ui.com/styles/basics) to learn more about theming, vendor prefixes, responsive utilities, etc.
+Read the [MUI documentation](https://mui.com/styles/basics) to learn more about theming, vendor prefixes, responsive utilities, etc.

-**Tip**: Material-ui supports other CSS-in-JS solutions, including [Styled components](https://material-ui.com/styles/basics/#styled-components-api).
+**Tip**: MUI supports other CSS-in-JS solutions, including [Styled components](https://mui.com/styles/basics/#styled-components-api).

 ## Handling Relationships